 The medical mask market size to cross USD 9.5 billion by 2020, growing at a CAGR of 26% during the forecast period.
 The global medical mask market size is expected to reach a staggering volume of over 52 billion units by the end of 2020 due to the eruption of the COVID-19 pandemic.
-The market is expected to stabilize in 2021, reaching 29 billion units by 2025.
+The market is expected to stabilize in 2021.
 The growth is mainly due to the rising prevalence of several acute and chronic respiratory diseases across the globe.
 It is expected that patients, as well as healthcare professionals, continue to demand advanced medical face to treat and prevent acute & chronic diseases.
 The emergence of pandemics, such as COVID-19, will drive the growth of the market.
 Moreover, the introduction of 3-D printed medical masks with accuracy and improved safety and efficacy in recent years is also likely to drive future market growth across the globe.

 - The respirator product segment is likely to witness the highest growth rate over the forecast period.